ubangura/Workday-Application-Automator/README.md

 npm i puppeteer
 ```

-Then simply replace the default information in information.js with your own and run the command to start the automation script.
+Then simply replace the default information in information.js with your own, add the URL to a job posting on Workday in apply.js, and run the command to start the automation script.
 ```bash
 node apply.js
 ```